na-na-hi/renget/archive/t97vwn.md

 Inigo stifled a chuckle.
 "Careful now!
 They got stingers!"
 Eri backed away and Inigo patted her head reassuringly as she ran up to join a group of kids watching a feeding demonstration.

-Inigo and Hoge stood by the jellyfish tanks and they shared a look.
+Inigo and Hoge stood by the jellyfish tanks and he squeezed her hand.
 He pointed at the jellyfish and snapped his fingers.
 "You know this one time.
 Kaz and I were digging for clams at the beach and a jellyfish stung him.
-He cried, but I didn't know what to do back then.
+He cried.
+I didn't know what to do back then.
 What do you do if a jellyfish stings you?
 Pee on it, right?"

 Hoge's brow furrowed.
 "That's a misconception.
 Urine does not help jellyfish stings.
 The notion derives from anecdotal evidence and the mistaken belief that urine is sterile."